BobbyESP/hackingcrashing/README.md

 I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS CAUSES

-The computer_killers folders only work offline, i think.
+Some of the html's don't work on websites, i think.

 If something doesn't work, go discussions first please.